neerajtadur/Face-Mask-Detection-master/README.md

 # Working:

 Open terminal.
-Go into the cloned project directory and type the following command:
+Go into the cloned project directory and type the following command to train the model:

-Training :

    $ python3 train_mask_detector.py --dataset dataset